Meter Or Metre – British English vs. American English

 meter

 In British English, “metre” is the preferred spelling in the context of measurement and poetic rhythm.
 However, when used as a verb or in the context of devices measuring and recording quantities, degrees, or rates, “meter” is the preferred spelling.
-On the other hand, the American spelling only accepts “meter” as the correct way, which is used for all contexts.
+On the other hand, the American spelling only accepts “meter” as the correct way of spelling, which is used for all contexts.
 Keeping uniformity within your paper is crucial for maintaining academic integrity and credibility.

 Note: The “-re” suffix in British English is a notable feature that distinguishes it from American English.
 It reflects its historical etymological origins in French.